Marketing Strategy vs. Marketing Plan — What Is the Difference?

-The strategy is the why behind the work, and the plan is the when and the what that describes the work.
+The strategy is the why behind the work, and the marketing plan is the when and the what that describes the work.
 While this is a rather simple definition, there is often confusion around strategy versus planning.
 This is especially true if you work on a team that does not lead with strategy.
-You might wonder — Do marketing teams really need both?
+You might wonder — do marketing teams really need both?
 What are the differences?

 The first question is easy enough.
 Yes, you need both.
 The latter will take a bit more time to explain, which is why I have detailed my answer below.

 Here are the key differences between a marketing strategy and a marketing plan:

 The purpose of a marketing strategy is to capture the marketing goals — what needs to happen for your product or service to reach the right customers and do well in market.
 Strategy keeps the team aligned around those shared goals by helping everyone understand who will get the most value from your offerings (the target audience), the value proposition, and how you will reach your ideal customer.

 The purpose of a marketing plan is to describe and visualize for the team when and how you will accomplish those goals.
 Plans establish the timeline and themes of your work — your campaigns and programs — and allow you to prioritize the activities within each based on your strategy.
 This makes it clear how every activity connects to both the marketing goals and overall business goals.

 A marketing strategy should be created before you do any actual work.
 It lays the foundation for all your campaigns and activities.
 But you do not need to craft a new one for each new campaign.
 To make a real impact, your marketing strategy should not change significantly in a short period of time.
 Instead, reevaluate it quarterly and make adjustments as you see changes in your market, team, and budget.